manticoresoftware/manticoresearch-java/README.md

 # manticoresearch

 Low-level client for Manticore Search.

-  For more information, please visit [https://manticoresearch.com/contact-us/](https://manticoresearch.com/contact-us/)
+❗ WARNING: this is a development version of the client.
+The latest release's readme is https://github.com/manticoresoftware/manticoresearch-java/tree/2.0.3

 ## Requirements

 Building the API client library requires:

-1. Java 1.7+
+1. Java 1.8+
 2. Maven/Gradle

-Minimum Manticore Search version is  > 4.0.2 with HTTP protocol enabled.
+Minimum Manticore Search version is 2.5.1 with HTTP protocol enabled.

 ## Installation